 Blocking

-- Evening out stitches
+- Even out your stitches

-- Flattening edges or lacework
+- Flatten curly edges and lacework

-- Giving the piece a professional finish
+- Give your piece a polished, professional look

-Section titled “Wet Blocking”- Check the yarn for pressing or special instructions- Soak the piece in water (or gently wash)- Gently squeeze out excess water (do not wring)- Pin it to a blocking mat in the desired shape and measurements- Let it air dry completely
+Section titled “Wet Blocking”- Check the yarn for pressing or special instructions- Soak the piece in water (or gently wash)- Gently squeeze out excess water (do not wring)- Pin it to a blocking mat in the desired shape and measurements- Let it air dry completelyBest for natural fibers like wool, alpaca, and cotton

 Steam Blocking

-Section titled “Steam Blocking”- Check the yarn for pressing or special instructions- Pin the item in shape on a blocking mat in the desired shape and measurements- Hover a steam iron or garment steamer just above the surface (do not press directly)- Lightly steam the piece and let it dry
+Section titled “Steam Blocking”- Check the yarn for pressing or special instructions- Pin the item in shape on a blocking mat in the desired shape and measurements- Hover a steam iron or garment steamer just above the surface (do not press directly)- Lightly steam the piece and let it dryGreat for acrylics and blends.
+Softens without melting the yarn

 Spray Blocking

-Section titled “Spray Blocking”- Check the yarn for pressing or special instructions- Pin the dry item in place- Mist lightly with water from a spray bottle- Let it dry completely
+Section titled “Spray Blocking”- Check the yarn for pressing or special instructions- Pin the dry item in place- Mist lightly with water from a spray bottle- Let it dry completelyIdeal for lightweight fabrics or gentle adjustments

-Section titled “When Should You Block?”- Before seaming pieces together (like in sweaters or motif blankets)
+- Before seaming pieces together (like in sweaters or motif blankets)

 - After finishing a scarf, shawl, or lace project